 Colo.
-Rev. Stat. § 18-7-407 (Criminality of conduct) states, "In any criminal prosecution under sections 18-7-402 to 18-7-407 [Soliciting for child prostitution, Pandering of a child, Procurement of a child for, Keeping a place of child prostitution, Pimping of a child, Inducement of child prostitution, Patronizing a prostituted child], it shall be no defense that the defendant did not know the child's age or that he reasonably believed the child to be eighteen years of age or older."
+Rev. Stat.
+Ann. § 18-3-504(2)(a)(c)(III), (IV) (Human trafficking of a minor for sexual servitude) states that it is not a defense that "[t]he defendant did not know the minor's age or reasonably believed the minor to be eighteen years of age or older" or "the minor or another person represented the minor to be eighteen years of age or older."
+Colo.
+Rev. Stat. § 18-7-407 (Criminality of conduct) states, "In any criminal prosecution under sections 18-7-402 to 18-7-407 [Soliciting for child prostitution, Pandering of a child, Procurement of a child for, Keeping a place of child prostitution, Patronizing a prostituted child], it shall be no defense that the defendant did not know the child's age or that he reasonably believed the child to be eighteen years of age or older."